-If a film or TV studio, production company or content creator wants to use the music you’ve composed in their show, ad or YouTube channel, they need to pay you for the synchronisation license.
-The license fee you receive is usually based on things like how your music will be used, for how long and the format.
+If a film or TV studio, production company, or content creator wants to use the music you’ve composed in their show, ad or YouTube channel, they need to pay you for the synchronization license.
+The license fee you receive is usually based on things like how your music will be used, for how long, and the format.

 When you collaborate with another artist, producer or songwriter, you are entitled to a portion of the royalties made from that music.

 Regardless of whether your writing style leans more towards, Afropop, Fuji or anything in between, social media is a great way to find and connect with potential collaborators and co-write on their tracks.

 Sell Your Song

 If you can write or compose good songs, there are always people who are willing to pay you to write them a hit record.
 Artists like Peruzzi, Ceazar Milli, and others are getting good money composing and selling records to other performers.